The regulars -

 - I love the dual timeline that Grimwade introduces so simply and yet so cleverly into the story.
 It’s the sort of thing that you imagine Doctor Who with its time travel abilities would have done plenty of times before but it has taken until its 20th season to make an attempt.
-Its one of those moments that really makes you sit up and pay attention to the story and one of the rare occasions when a second episode makes more of an impact than the first.
-Its another terrific make up job as well with the younger Brigadier looking for all the world as though the production team have a time machine and managed to sneak a younger version of Nicholas Courtney into the studio for a few days.
-The get out clause of both Brigadier’s heading for the spaceship sounds like it is a throwaway line (‘I remember I didn’t go with Nyssa and Tegan…I was standing near the transmitter when the TARDIS dematerialised…’) but it does actually play out in episode four but after he has lost his memory.
+It's one of those moments that really makes you sit up and pay attention to the story and one of the rare occasions when a second episode makes more of an impact than the first.
+There's another terrific make up job as well with the younger Brigadier looking for all the world as though the production team have a time machine and managed to sneak a younger version of Nicholas Courtney into the studio for a few days.
+The get out clause of both Brigadier’s heading for the spaceship sounds like it is a throwaway line (‘I remember I didn’t go with Nyssa and Tegan…I was standing near the transmitter when the TARDIS dematerialised…’) but this scenario does play out in episode four but after he has lost his memory.
 Clever stuff.
-This story has got quite a lot to answer for (but in a good way) when it comes to doppelgangers stories in future series (and every science fiction show from Buffy to Farscape to Star Trek has a go at it).
-They build up the threat of the Brigadier meeting the Brigadier into something catastrophic that every time those other shows dabble in the same area I always think that something awful is going to happen!
+This story has got quite a lot to answer for (in a good way) when it comes to doppelganger stories in future series (and every science fiction show from Buffy to Farscape to Star Trek has a go at it).
+They build up the threat of the Brigadier meeting the Brigadier into something catastrophic that every time those any other show dabbles in the same concept I always think that something awful and Blinovitch Limitational is going to happen!

 - The parting shot of this show is a cremation in space.
 Stick the CGI on when you watch the DVD as it finally gives this poetic closing image justice.